 RETENTION OF SURVEILLANCE IMAGES: images from the libraries' video security systems are stored digitally on hardware in the library.
 Security camera footage is kept confidential and security recording equipment is housed in a locked area.
-Recordings are kept for no longer than

-28 days in accordance with the library's records retention schedule, unless required as part of an ongoing investigation or litigation.
+Recordings are kept for no longer than 14 days, unless required as part of an ongoing investigation or litigation.